 Baldur's Gate II

-Low-Spoiler Hints and Tips for Nancy Drew: Ghost Dogs of Moon Lake
+Low-Spoiler Hints for Nancy Drew: Ghost Dogs of Moon Lake

 Welcome to my Nancy Drew: Ghost Dogs of Moon Lake hints page. (-: If you're new to my series of low-spoiler computer game walkthroughs, the idea is to point gamers